Studioname/PictureMailerPublic/readme.txt

 Credit due to Rio at https://stackoverflow.com/users/8230132/rio for his answer https://stackoverflow.com/a/52329759 on which the program is based.

-Todo: Add pictures to a list and iterate through them to embed as opposed to adding them manually
+To do: Add pictures to a list and iterate through them to embed as opposed to adding them manually